The-OpenROAD-Project/OpenROAD/README.md

 technology portion of a LEF file.
 The `read_lef -library` flag reads the MACROs in the LEF file.
-If neither of the `-tech` and `-library` flags are specified they default to `-tech -library` if no technology has been read and `-library` if a technogy exists in the database.
+If neither of the `-tech` and `-library` flags are specified they default to `-tech -library` if no technology has been read and `-library` if a technology exists in the database.

 ```
 read_lef liberty1.lef
 read_def reg1.def
 # Write the db for future runs.
-write_db reg1.def
+write_db reg1.db
 ```

 The `read_verilog` command is used to build an OpenDB database as